filecoin-project/lotus/.github/ISSUE_TEMPLATE/deal-making-issues.md

 **Describe the problem**

-A brief description of the problem you encountered while deal making.
+A brief description of the problem you encountered while trying to make a deal.

 **Version**